msokoloff1/Real-Time-Style-Transfer/README.md

 <div align="left">

 <p>This style transfer algorithm is based on the paper <a href="https://arxiv.org/pdf/1603.08155v1.pdf">Perceptual Losses for Real-Time Style Transfer and Super-Resolution</a>.
 The algorithm allows us to train a deep residual convolutional neural network to learn how to apply an artistic style to any arbitrary input image.
-The resulting network produces visually appleaing images in a small fraction of a second.
+The resulting network produces visually appealing images in a small fraction of a second.
 Our implementation deviates from the paper in three respects.
 First, we use <a href="https://arxiv.org/pdf/1607.08022v2.pdf">instance normalization</a>.
 This allows for many fewer iterations to achieve the same results in the original paper.
 Additionally, our process uses a single image in each batch.
-Finally, we employed total variation norm to encourage piece-wise consistency introduced by the paper <a href="https://www.robots.ox.ac.uk/~vedaldi/assets/pubs/mahendran15understanding.pdf">Understanding Deep Image Representations by Inverting Them.</a> Otherwise we follow the same specifications as the paper.</p>
+Finally, we employed total variation norm to encourage piecewise consistency introduced by the paper <a href="https://www.robots.ox.ac.uk/~vedaldi/assets/pubs/mahendran15understanding.pdf">Understanding Deep Image Representations by Inverting Them.</a> Otherwise we follow the same specifications as the paper.</p>
 <br>
 <p>The example to the right contains the original style and content side by side.
 Beneath them is the result of applying the style transfer.
 Please see the results section below for more examples.
 </div>